outsidedav/swift/machine_learning/conversation.md

 ## Using starter kits
 {: #conversation_starterkits}

 With starter kits, you can quickly and easily leverage the capabilities of {{site.data.keyword.cloud_notm}}.
 You can add {{site.data.keyword.conversationshort}} to any server-side back end by using the starter kits.
-The Chatbot for iOS with Watson starter kit illustrates how to use the deep learning capabilities of {{site.data.keyword.conversationshort}}, by adding a natural language interface to your application that automates interactions with your end users.
+The Chatbot for iOS with Watson Starter Kit illustrates how to use the deep learning capabilities of {{site.data.keyword.conversationshort}} by adding a natural language interface to your application that automates interactions with your end users.

 1. Select the [starter kit](https://console.bluemix.net/developer/appledevelopment/starter-kits){:new_window} with which you want to work.
 2. Create the project with the default services.